NodeBB/NodeBB/CONTRIBUTING.md

+# Submitting a Pull Request to NodeBB?

+First of all, thank you!
+Please consider this [style guide](https://docs.nodebb.org/en/latest/contributing/style-guide.html) when submitting your changes.
+Also, please join our [community](https://community.nodebb.org) to meet other NodeBB developers and designers :)

+## Contributor License Agreement

+Thank you for considering contributing to NodeBB.
+Before we can accept any pull requests, please take a moment to read and sign our [license agreement](https://www.clahub.com/agreements/NodeBB/NodeBB).
+In summary, signing this document means that 1) you own the code that you are contributing and 2) you give permission to NodeBB Inc. to license the code to others.
+This agreement applies to any repository under the NodeBB organization.

+If you are writing contributions as part of employment from another company / individual, then your employer will need to sign a separate agreement.
+Please [contact us](mailto:accounts@nodebb.org) so that we can send this additional agreement to your employer.

 # Having problems installing NodeBB?

 Chances are somebody has run into this problem before.
 After consulting our [documentation](https://docs.nodebb.org/en/latest/installing/os.html), please head over to our [community support forum](https://community.nodebb.org) for advice.